mtwig95/multiagent/README.md

 * test: `python autograder.py -q q4`
   `python autograder.py -q q4 --no-graphics`

-Implementing the Expectimax search algorithm instead of the Minimax algorithm:
-The infrastructure remained the same, but I changed how the function handled ghost plays.
-The Expectimax algorithm calculates the expected value of all possible moves based on the probability of each outcome.
-This is instead of choosing the minimum value of all possible moves, as in Minimax.
+The Expectimax Agent uses a recursive search algorithm similar to the Minimax Agent, but with some key differences.
+Rather than alternating between maximizing and minimizing at each level of the search tree, the Expectimax Agent estimates the expected value of each action based on the probabilities of different outcomes.
+This allows the agent to make decisions that are not necessarily optimal, but are still reasonable given the uncertainty of the game.

 ## q5